 Understanding Image Compression: Tooling and Context

-Image compression is an important part of performance optimization.
+Image compression plays an important role for performance optimization.
 Image compression seems straight-forward but is, as many developers know, a little deceptive, because it consists not of one but two parts—and it’s usually lack of understanding of one of these two parts that causes image compression not to be performed effectively, or at all.

 What are the two parts?

 There’s a tooling part dealing with the infrastructure to both * manually and automatically compress images.
-This is the prominent part, the part that improves or ensures performance.
+This is the prominent part, the part that ensures or improves performance.

 Then there’s a context part dealing with a) what image can be compressed how aggressively as well as b) the necessary information flow for team and tools, so that each image is being optimized as much as possible without losing its ability to serve its purpose.
 This part is about quality.